 Another item to watch out for is the candidate’s caseload.
 Highly recommended arbitrators typically have heavy caseloads, and that will often translate into less time for your dispute.
 If your arbitrator isn’t able to devote adequate time to your case, then the process may become drawn out, and the results may not be as high quality as they could be.

 That said, a busy arbitrator isn’t necessarily a bad thing.
-If timeliness is the ultimate issue, then it may be best to seek someone with a lighter caseload, but in more complex cases, higher experience should probably win out.
+If timeliness is the ultimate issue, then it may be best to seek someone with a lighter caseload, but in more complex cases, the higher experience should probably win out.

 Strong Management Skills